theDanielo/uio-tableau-extendion-filters/README.md

 ## Description
 This Tableau extension is designed to enhance user interaction with data filters within Tableau dashboards.
 The key functionality of this extension includes:
+This extension is totaly sandboxed, means that no data goes from or to the dashboard.

 **Filter overview**: Users see what filters are been active in the views.